Multi-Fidelity Active Learning with GFlowNets: Surrogate Models and Acquisition Function

 \subsection{Deep Kernel Learning}

-While for the synthetic (simpler) tasks we use exact GPs, for the benchmark tasks we implement deep kernel learning \citep[DKL;][]{wilson2016dkl}.
-In DKL, the inputs are transformed by
+For synthetic tasks, we use an exact GP for the surrogate.
+However, for larger, higher dimensional tasks, having a kernel which captures the structure in the space becomes critical as standard kernels such as RBF and Mat\'ern have difficulty to accurately capture a useful notion of similarity.
+Thus, for the larger benchmark tasks we use deep kernel learning \citep[DKL;][]{wilson2016dkl} to alleviate the challenges of defining a kernel.
+DKL involves using a deep neural network $g_\omega$, where $\omega$ are the parameters, to learn a low-dimensional embedding $z$ for an input $x$, $z=g_\omega(x)$ and applying the kernel on these low-dimensional embeddings.

-where the non-linear mapping $g(x, w)$ is a low-dimensional continuous embedding, learnt via a deep neural network---a transformer in our tasks.
-To scale the GP to large datasets, we implement the stochastic variational GP based on the greedy inducing point method \cite{chen2018fast}.
-We adopt the deep kernel learning experimental setup from \cite{stanton2022accelerating}.
+where $g_\omega$ is a transformer for our experiments.
+Additionally, to scale the GP to large datasets, we implement the stochastic variational GP based on the greedy inducing point method ~\citep{chen2018fast}.
+Training surrogate models with DKL can lead to some instabilities, so for our experiments we rely on recommendations from~\citet{stanton2022accelerating} to ensure stable training of the surrogate model.